 You all must be familiar with FTP and its uses.
-But question arises about Active and Passive FTP.
-What is it all about.
-This blog will answer your query with leaving no doubts behind.
+But the question arises about Active and Passive FTP.
+What is it all about?
+This blog will answer your query without leaving any doubts behind.

 What is Active and Passive FTP

-Now, let us see in passive mode.
+Now, let us see it in passive mode.
 In this connection, the client connects and sends the PASV command.
 This command functions as a request for a port number to be connected.
-Once the client receives a port, immediately the second connection starts and the data is send.
+Once the client receives a port, immediately the second connection starts and the data is sent.
 This procedure works in tandem with a firewall which is configured to employ port forwarding for added security.
-Next, the data will get forwarded from the firewall ‘s port to the server’s port.
+Next, the data will get forwarded from the firewall‘s port to the server’s port.
 This keeps the client outside from accessing the server directly.

-Foe an authentic Control Connection the IP address used must be combined with an unused port.
+For an authentic Control Connection, the IP address used must be combined with an unused port.
 The port number is higher than 1024 and lower than 65535.
-Whereas, the ports below 1024 other than port 20 are restrained for other system services
+Whereas, the ports below 1024 other than port 20 are restrained for other system services.

-Active Mode—The client gives a PORT command to the server.
-This command signals that it will “actively” provide an IP as well as port number.
+The client gives a PORT command to the server.
+This command signals that it will “actively” provide an IP as well as the port number.
 This will help to open the Data Connection back to the client.

-Passive Mode—The client gives a PASV command that indicates it will wait “passively” for the server to give an IP and port number.
-After this the client will create a Data Connection to the server.
+The client gives a PASV command that indicates it will wait “passively” for the server to give an IP and port number.
+After this, the client will create a Data Connection to the server.

-After the selection of IP address and port number, the party with the IP address and port will get the signals on the port specified.
-When the other party connects to the signaling party, the data transfer will take place Once data transfer is completed, the party that had initiated data transfer will close the data connection by signaling end-of-file (EOF).
+After selecting the IP address and port number, the party with the IP address and port will get the signals on the port specified.
+When the other party connects to the signaling party, the data transfer will take place.
+Once the data transfer is complete, the party that had initiated the data transfer will close the data connection by signaling the end-of-file (EOF).

 For the configuration of the file